DesiPilla/frus-event-exctraction/README.md

 The parse result for this document needed in order to pass the document into an event encoder pipeline such as [`Petrach2`](https://github.com/openeventdata/petrarch2/tree/master/petrarch2) is shown in Appendix C.

+## Future Work
+Though cloud-computing resource limitations created bottlenecks that prevented us from achieving some of our original goals, developments in this area provide the potential for further study.
+Lambda functions now support instances of up to 10 GB of RAM, which would allow for the full neural pipeline required for proper text-parsing to be completed in AWS.
+With a scalable infrastructure now a viable method for processing a large number of documents, future studies can parse the documents fully and use the Petrarch2 pipeline to conduct event-encoding analyses.
+This would allow for a plethora of analyses, as outlined in the course description.